Combinatorics of loop equations for branched covers of sphere: Loop equations and combinatorics

 This first equation produces mixed boundary condition out of homogeneous black conditions.
 Let us now proceed one step further and apply Tutte's method to the maps produced in this way.

-Let us consider a map contributing to ${\mathcal{T}}_{0,l+1,k,0;k_1,0;\dots;k_n,0}^{(g)}$, i.~e. a genus $g$ connected map with boundary condition: \beq S_0 = 0,l+1,k,0; \qquad S_i = k_i,0, \quad i=1,\dots,n. \eeq Note that it follows from our definition that the marked edge is of white boundary condition type.
-When we remove it, we can produce different types of maps, namely, one of the following cases: \begin{itemize}
+Let us consider a map contributing to ${\mathcal{T}}_{0,l+1,k,0;k_1,0;\dots;k_n,0}^{(g)}$, i.~e. a genus $g$ connected map with boundary condition: \beq S_0 = 0,l+1,k,0; \qquad S_i = k_i,0, \quad i=1,\dots,n. \eeq Note that it follows from our definition that the inner flank of the marked edge of the $0-th$ marked face is of white boundary condition type.
+When we remove it, we can produce different types of maps, namely, strictly one of the three following cases takes place. \begin{itemize}